smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 LSAM Parameters control file is installed with the following default object names for submitting jobs.
-These values are used to replace the asterisk (\*) value that OpCon may insert in some job start request fields to represent a request to \"use the LSAM default value.\"
+These values are used to replace the asterisk (\*) value that OpCon may insert in some job start request fields to represent a request to "use the LSAM default value."

 a.
 User profile: **QSYSOPR**
 b.
 Job description (JOBD): **QBATCH**